-- Open the flip and press

-[MENU].

-- 2. Press Settings & Tools.
+- Open the flip and press [MENU]. - 2.
+Press Settings & Tools.

 - 3. Press Call Settings.

 - 4. Press Assisted Dialing.

-- Use the Directional Key to highlight a setting, then press
+- Use the Navigation Key

+to highlight a setting, then press
-.

-- Highlight Reference Country and press the Left Soft Key ■ [Set] to select country. - 7.
-Use the Directional Key to scroll to the desired country. - Press the Left Soft Key [Details] to edit and save the Country Code, IDD Prefix (International Direct Dial), NDD Prefix(National Direct Dial), Area/City Code and Length (Length of Phone Number), then press [Soft Set] - 9.
-Press a to set.
+- Highlight Reference Country and press the Left Soft Key [Set] to select country. - 7.
+Use the Navigation Key to scroll to the desired country. - 8.
+Press the Left Soft Key [Details] to edit and save the Country Code, IDD Prefix (International Direct Dial), NDD Prefix(National Direct Dial), Area/City Code and Length (Length of Phone Number), then press to set. - 9.
+Press on to set.